|New Castle Range, DE|

 A ten-foot-square tower with a height of thirty-eight feet was attached to the southern end of the dwelling.
 The first and third stories of the tower were originally used as storerooms, while the front range light was displayed from a bay window on the second story.
 A fancy, iron finial, standing three feet tall, capped off this rather unique lighthouse.

-The land at the front and rear stations was described respectively as “a fine variety of potter’s clay” and as being of a “clayey nature.”
-This did not stop Keeper Alexander Jarrell from attempting to cultivate crops at the front light.
+The land at the front and rear stations was described respectively as “a fine variety of potter’s clay” and as being of a “clayey nature,” but this did not stop Keeper Alexander Jarrell from attempting to cultivate crops at the front light.
 As recorded in the station logbook on April 17, 1877, Jarrell “went to New Castle to see about manure, found that none could be had at any price.”
-The Annual Report of the Light-House Board for 1990 noted that 800 square feet of sod had been placed on the grounds of the front range station and that roughly 100 trees and shrubs had been planted.
+The Annual Report of the Lighthouse Board for 1900 noted that 800 square feet of sod had been placed on the grounds of the front range station and that 96 ornamental trees and shrubs had been planted.
 At the same time, the rear station received 76 ornamental trees and shrubs.
-Most of these plantings seemed to have survived as seven years later a report on the front station noted that about the grounds were “44 Norway spruces, 2 arborvitae, 16 maples and 9 cherry tress, poplars, and California privets.”
+Most of these plantings seemed to have survived as seven years later a report on the front station noted that about the grounds were “44 Norway spruces, 2 arborvitae, 16 maples and 9 cherry trees, poplars, and California privets.”

 Besides his own comings and goings, Keeper Jarrell also made notes on river traffic and shipwrecks near his station as exemplified by the following entries in the station logbook.

-Following the automation of the New Castle Front Range Lighthouse sometime in the 1920s or early 1930s, the station’s full-time keeper was replaced by a custodian who lived in the keeper’s dwelling.
+Following the automation of New Castle Front Range Lighthouse sometime in the early 1930s, Arthur W. Hopkins, the last keeper of the light, continued to live in the dwelling rent-free as a custodian until at least 1940.
 Lidie and Bill Brown occupied the dwelling during World War II, and when the Coast Guard put the property on the auction block in 1953, the Browns were the high bidders at $5,000, an amount less than what the government had paid decades before just for the land.

-In the 1960s, the original tower was torn down by the Coast Guard and replaced by an automated steel tower, which displays its light from fifty-six feet above mean high water.
+In the 1960s, the Coast Guard tore down the original front tower and replaced it with an automated steel tower, which displays its light from fifty-six feet above mean high water.
 Since the Browns purchased the property, five generations of the family have occupied the dwelling.
-The Brown's daughter Jeanette moved in with her husband William Cross shortly after the purchase, and in 1985, the Cross’ daughter, Jeanne Butler, along with her husband Wayne, moved into the dwelling to help care for her parents.
+The Brown’s daughter Jeanette moved in with her husband William Cross shortly after the purchase, and in 1985, the Cross’ daughter, Jeanne Butler, along with her husband Wayne, moved into the dwelling to help care for her parents.
 The Butlers have completed a two-story addition to the back of the dwelling and built a deck on the front that resembles an original one.
 In 2007, the Butlers shared the commodious residence with their son and his family.
 Besides the dwelling, a historic well, privy, and brick oil house remain standing on the property.

-Though the original elegant towers have been gone for years, the New Castle Range Lights continue to mark a clear channel for vessels transiting this area of the Delaware River.
+Though the original elegant towers have been gone for years, modern New Castle Range Lights continue to mark a clear channel for vessels transiting this area of the Delaware River.